kogarashisan/LavaSite/reference/Directives/options.md

 <script type="lavabuild/eval">result = global.LavaBuild.generateDirectiveInfoBox('options');</script>

-Set {_cView#options} on a view or widget config.
+Set {@link _cView#options} on a view or widget config.
 Same as &lt;options&gt; tag in widget definition, but may be applied to views and sugar.

 Content of the directive must be a valid JavaScript object.